Education

 Manchester Community College

 The college offers more than 40 degree and certificate programs and transfer options to four-year institutions.
-MCC provides flexible schedules with classes in the day, evening, weekends or online, as well as hands-on training through laboratory and clinical studies.
+MCC provides flexible schedules with classes during the day, evening, on weekends, or online, as well as hands-on training through laboratory and clinical studies.

 Massachusetts College of Pharmacy and Health Sciences